nimbly/ActiveResource/README.md

 `includesMany` Tells the Model class that the response includes an array of instances of another model class.
 ActiveResource will then create a Collection of hydrated model instances.

+`parseFind` Tells the Model class where in the response payload to look for the data for a single resource.
+This method
+            is called when using the `find` and `findThrough` static methods and the `save` instance method.
+The `parseFind` method accepts a single parameter containing the decoded payload and should return an object or an associative array containing the instance data.
+If you do not specify this method on your model, ActiveResource will pass the full payload to hydrate the model.
+Unless the API you are working with returns all relevant data in the root of the response, you *must* implement this method.
+See Expected Data Format for more information.

+`parseAll` Tells the Model class where in the response payload to look for the data for an array of resources.
+This
+            method is called when using the `all` and `allThrough` static methods.
+This method accepts a single parameter containing the decoded response payload and should return an object or an associative array containing the instance data.
+If you do not specify this method on your model, ActiveResource will pass the full payload to hydrate the model.
+Unless the API you are working with returns all relevant data in the root of the response, you *must* implement this method.
+See Expected Data Format for more information.

+`encode` Called before sending a request to format and encode the model instance into a request body.
+Defaults to json_encode().
+You should override this method if you need a different format or encoding for the API you are working with.

+`reset` Resets the state of the model to its original condition - i.e. all modified properties are reverted.

+`original` Returns the original value of a property.

 You can also define `public` methods with the same name as an instance property that the model will send the data to.
 You can then modify the data or more commonly, create a new model instance representing the data.

 For example, say you are interacting with a blog API that has blog posts, users, and comments.
 You create the three model classes representing the API resources.